awslabs/aws-mysql-jdbc/README.md

 properties.setProperty("loadBalanceReadOnlyTraffic", "true");
 ```

-Once this parameter is enabled, load-balancing will automatically be performed for reader instances when the connection has been set to read-only mode via `JdbcConnection#setReadOnly`.
-Load-balancing is performed by randomly selecting new reader instances at transaction boundaries.
+Once this parameter is enabled, queries will be load-balanced among reader instances after calling `setReadOnly(true)` on the Connection object.
+Load-balancing will switch to a new randomly selected reader instance at each transaction boundary.

 ### Using the Read-Write Splitting Plugin against RDS/Aurora clusters

 When using the read-write splitting plugin against RDS or Aurora clusters, the plugin automatically acquires the cluster topology by querying the cluster.
 Because of this functionality, you do not have to supply multiple instance URLs in the connection string.
-Instead, users should only supply the URL for the initial instance they wish to connect to.
+Instead, supply just the URL for the initial instance to which you're connecting.

 ### Using the Read-Write Splitting Plugin against non-RDS clusters

-If you would like to use the read-write splitting plugin against a cluster that is not RDS or Aurora, the plugin will not be able to automatically acquire the cluster topology.
-Instead, you must supply the topology information to the plugin by specifying multiple instance URLs in the connection string.
-Instance URLs should be supplied via a comma-separated list.
+If you are using the read-write splitting plugin against a cluster that is not hosted on RDS or Aurora, the plugin will not be able to automatically acquire the cluster topology.
+Instead, you must supply the topology information in the connection string as a comma-delimited list of multiple instance URLs.
 The first instance in the list must be the writer instance:

 ```
 String connectionUrl = "jdbc:mysql:aws://writer-instance-1.com,reader-instance-1.com,reader-instance-2.com/database-name"